khawarizmus/hijri-week-calendar-proposal/content.typ

   [Type IV], [2, 5, 8, #text(orange, weight: "bold")[11], 13, 16, 19, 21, 24, 27, #text(orange, weight: "bold")[30]]
 )

+#quote([
+  Note: The highlighted years in each schema signefies the difference of each schema relative to Type II.
+])

 Among these, Type II is most prevalent and is the exclusive choice in the context of the International Components for Unicode (ICU).
 Specifically, ICU employs the Type II schema for its #text(style: "italic")[islamic-civil] and #text(style: "italic")[islamic-tbla] calendars, though each calendar operates on its distinct epoch, differentiating their respective computations and applications.

 In terms of temporal precision, the Tabular Hijri calendar exhibits a mean year length of 354.366667 days and an average month duration of 29.530555 days.
 These figures closely mirror the synodic month, which spans 29.530588853 days, leading to a marginal deviation of roughly 0.000033298 day per month.
-Over an extended timeframe, this discrepancy results in a one-day shift relative to the lunar cycle every approximately 2,570 Hijri years.
+Over an extended timeframe, this discrepancy results in a one-day shift relative to the lunar cycle approximately every 2,570 Hijri years.

 ==== Astronomical

-Astronomical Hijri calendars are based on precise calculations of lunar positions and phases, These calendars determine the start of each month by calculating the actual lunar phases, specifically the conjunction (the moment when the Moon is directly between the Earth and the Sun) and the moonset after sunset at a specific location.
+Astronomical Hijri calendars determine the start of each month based on precise calculations of the lunar phases, specifically the conjunction (the moment when the moon is directly between the earth and the sun) and the moonset after sunset at a specific location.

-These systems utilize astronomical data to predict the start of each lunar month, aligning the calendar with the moon's cycles in a systematic and location-specific manner.
+These calendars utilize astronomical data to predict the start of each lunar month, aligning the calendar with the moon's cycles in a systematic and location-specific way.

 *Key Characteristics of Astronomical Hijri Calendars:*

+// TODO: double check if this is true
-- *Conjunction-Based Initiation:* The commencement of each month is determined by the calculated time of the lunar conjunction, the point at which the Moon and the Sun align as viewed from Earth.
+- *Conjunction-based Initiation:* The commencement of each month is determined by the calculated time of the lunar conjunction, the point at which the moon and the sun align as viewed from Earth.

-- *Location-Specific Calculations:* The calendar's calculations are tailored to the conditions of moon visibility at a particular geographic location, ensuring the calendar's alignment with local observational parameters.
+- *Location-specific Calculations:* The calendar's calculations are tailored to the conditions of moon visibility at a particular geographic location, ensuring the calendar's alignment with local observational parameters.

 - *Consistency and Precision:* These calendars offer a uniform structure, avoiding the variability inherent in direct moon sighting.
-Their reliance on precise astronomical data makes them particularly suited for civil and official use where consistency is key.
+Their reliance on precise astronomical data makes them particularly suited for civil and administrative use where consistency is key.

-Astronomical Hijri calendars provide a standardized approach to aligning with the lunar cycle, merging traditional lunar timing with exact astronomical calculations to establish a reliable framework for civil dates and official planning.
+Astronomical Hijri calendars provide a standardized approach to aligning with the lunar cycle, merging traditional lunar timing with exact astronomical calculations to establish a reliable framework for civil dates and administrative planning.

-The Umm al-Qura calendar or #text(style: "italic")[islamic-umalqura] under the ICU, which is used as the civil calendar in Saudi Arabia, exemplifies this approach.
+The Umm Al-Qura calendar or #text(style: "italic")[islamic-umalqura] as per the ICU, which is used as the civil calendar in Saudi Arabia, exemplifies this approach.
 Its calculations are based on the moon's conjunction and visibility criteria specific to Makkah.
 However, it's important to note that this calendar, while influential in civil contexts, is not used for determining religious observances that require actual moon sighting, such as the start of Ramadan or the Hajj dates.

 ==== Arithmetical

-Arithmetical Hijri calendars calculate Hijri dates using predetermined arithmetic rules to systematically convert dates from established calendar systems, like the Gregorian calendar.
-These calendars are not reliant on lunar observations but on fixed arithmetic formulas to ensure consistent and predictable date management across different systems.
+Arithmetical Hijri calendars calculate Hijri dates using predetermined arithmetic rules to systematically convert dates from established calendar systems such as the Gregorian calendar.
+These calendars are not reliant on lunar observations but on fixed arithmetic formulas to ensure consistent and predictable date management.

-An instance of an Arithmetical Hijri calendar is the #text(style: "italic")[islamic] calendar as implemented in the ICU.
+An instance of an arithmetical Hijri calendar is the #text(style: "italic")[islamic] calendar as implemented by the ICU.
 While this calendar provides a structured and algorithmic approach to converting Gregorian dates to Hijri dates, the implementation has certain limitations:

-*Ad-hoc Conversion Method:* The algorithm uses a rough estimation method, which is primarily effective within a specific range of years.
-It is noted in the implementation that this method is roughly accurate for Gregorian years 1846-2138, with known accuracy issues outside this range.
+*Bounded accuracy:* The algorithm uses a rough estimation method, which is primarily effective within a specific range of years.
+It is noted in the implementation that this method is roughly accurate for Gregorian years 1846-2138, with an estimated error rate of 3% outside this range.

 // source: https://github.com/unicode-org/icu/blob/main/icu4c/source/i18n/islamcal.cpp#L572

-*Error Rate:* The conversion process is a rough estimate that works for gregorian years in the range of 1846-2138.
-Otherwise, it produces an error rate estimated at about 3% of years outside that range.

-*Implementation Limitations:* The code includes specific limitations, such as inaccurate handling of negative years and months potentially having up to 31 days, which deviates from the actual lunar month length making it incompatible with HWC.
+// TODO: Khalid to double check how to rephrase this *Implementation inaccuracies:* The current implementation inaccurately handles negative years (before the Hijra) and months can potentially have up to 31 days, which deviates from the actual lunar month length making it incompatible with HWC.

 // source: https://github.com/unicode-org/icu/blob/main/icu4c/source/i18n/islamcal.cpp#L229

 == Compatible Calendars <compatible-calendars>

-The International Components for Unicode (ICU) defines five Hijri calendars, each with unique characteristics and applications.
-Below is a detailed breakdown of these calendars and their compatibility with the new Hijri week calendar system
+The ICU defines five Hijri calendars, each with unique characteristics and applications.
+Below is a detailed breakdown of these calendars and their compatibility with the HWC system.

 #tablex(
   columns: 4,
-  [Calendar], [Compatibility], [Type], [Notes],
+  [Calendar], [Compatible], [Type], [Notes],

-  [islamic-civil], [Compatible], [Tabular calendar], [ The 'islamic-civil' calendar uses a tabular format with leap years [*2, 5, 7, 10, 13, 16, 18, 21, 24, 26, 29*] and a Friday epoch.
-Also known as "islamic-tblc" or 'islamicc', it sets its epoch to 19 July 622 Gregorian (16 July 622 CE Julian, Julian day 1948439.5).],
+  [islamic-civil], [Yes], [Tabular calendar], [ The #text(style: "italic")[islamic-civil] calendar uses a tabular format with leap years [2, 5, 7, 10, 13, 16, 18, 21, 24, 26, 29] and a Friday epoch.
+Also known as #text(style: "italic")[islamic-tblc] or #text(style: "italic")[islamicc], it sets its epoch to 19 July 622 Gregorian (16 July 622 CE Julian, Julian day 1948439.5).],

-[islamic-tbla], [Compatible], [Tabular calendar], [ The 'islamic-tbla' calendar follows a tabular format with leap years [*2, 5, 7, 10, 13, 16, 18, 21, 24, 26, 29*] and a Thursday epoch.
+[islamic-tbla], [Yes], [Tabular calendar], [ The #text(style: "italic")[islamic-tbla] calendar follows a tabular format with leap years [2, 5, 7, 10, 13, 16, 18, 21, 24, 26, 29] and a Thursday epoch.
 Known as Microsoft Hijri (Kuwaiti) calendar, it's used in the .NET Framework's HijriCalendar Class.
 Its epoch is 18 July 622 Gregorian (15 July 622 CE Julian, Julian day 1948438.5).],

-[islamic-umalqura], [Compatible], [Astronomical calendar], [ The 'islamic-umalqura' calendar, used in Saudi Arabia, combines moon sighting and astronomical predictions for 1300-1600 AH.
-Outside this range, it follows the 'islamic-civil' tabular format with leap years [*2, 5, 7, 10, 13, 16, 18, 21, 24, 26, 29*].
-Its epoch is set to 19 July 622 in the Gregorian calendar (Julian day 1948439.5).],
+[islamic-umalqura], [Yes], [Astronomical calendar], [ The #text(style: "italic")[islamic-umalqura] calendar, used in Saudi Arabia, combines moon sighting and astronomical predictions for 1300-1600 AH.
+Outside this range, it follows the #text(style: "italic")[islamic-civil] tabular format with leap years [2, 5, 7, 10, 13, 16, 18, 21, 24, 26, 29].
+Its epoch is set to 19 July 622 in the Gregorian calendar (16 July 622 CE Julian, Julian day 1948439.5).],

-[islamic], [Not Compatible], [Arethmitical calendar], [ Known implementation issues, with inaccuracies in some years.],
+[islamic], [No], [Arithmetical calendar], [ Known implementation issues, with inaccuracies in some years and months.],

-[islamic-rgsa], [Not Compatible], [Arethmitical calendar], [Requested by Oracle thsi calendar was intended to mimic sighting calendar for Saudi Arabia.
-The implementation was never realized and is now an alias for the 'islamic' calendar hence contains the same issues.]
+[islamic-rgsa], [No], [Arithmetical calendar], [Requested by Oracle.
+This calendar was intended to mimic the sighting-based calendar for Saudi Arabia.
+The implementation was never realized and is now an alias for the #text(style: "italic")[islamic] calendar and hence contains the same issues.]
 )

 === Recommendation and Note

-// TODO: make the ICU names italic

-The 'islamic-civil' and 'islamic-tbla' calendars both adhere to the same intercalary leap year sequence *[2,5,7,10,13,16,18,21,24,26,29]*, following the al-Khwarizmi/al-Battani method from the 9th century CE.
-However, they diverge by one day due to different epochs, with 'islamic-tbla' being a day earlier than 'islamic-civil'.
+The #text(style: "italic")[islamic-civil] and #text(style: "italic")[islamic-tbla] calendars both adhere to the same intercalary leap year sequence [2,5,7,10,13,16,18,21,24,26,29], following the al-Khwarizmi/al-Battani method from the 9th century CE.
+However, they diverge by one day due to different epochs, with #text(style: "italic")[islamic-tbla] being a day earlier than #text(style: "italic")[islamic-civil].

-Usage of 'islamic' and 'islamic-rgsa' calendars from ICU is not recommended for any application not only when using the HWC, until such time the ICU implementation has been fixed.
+Usage of #text(style: "italic")[islamic] and #text(style: "italic")[islamic-rgsa] calendars from the ICU is not recommended, even when using the HWC until such time the ICU implementation is fixed.

 = Structural Elements of the Hijri Week Calendar